tawandakasunzuma/ear-buzz-podcast/README.md

 ## 💡 Usage Guide

-Once the app is running, here’s how to use the key features:

 ### 🔊 Global Audio Player

-- The player is fixed at the bottom of the screen.
-- It remains active and continues playback across all pages.
+- The audio player is fixed at the bottom of the screen and continues playback across all pages.
-- Includes controls for play, pause, seek, and displays current progress.
+- Controls include play, pause, seek, and progress display.
-- A confirmation prompt appears if the user tries to reload or close the page while audio is playing.
+- A confirmation prompt appears if you try to reload or close the page while audio is playing.

 ### ❤️ Favouriting Episodes

-- Click the star icon to mark or unmark an episode as a favourite.
+- Click the star icon to mark or unmark episodes as favourites.
 - Favourites are saved in `localStorage` and persist across sessions.
-- Visit the **Favourites** page to see saved episodes, grouped by show.
+- Visit the **Favourites** page to view saved episodes grouped by show.
 - Episodes can be sorted by title or date added.

 ### 🎠 Recommended Shows Carousel

-- A horizontally scrollable carousel appears on the home page.
+- Browse shows via a horizontally scrollable carousel on the home page.
-- Each card displays a show’s image, title, and genre tags.
+- Each card displays the show’s image, title, and genre tags.
 - Use swipe or arrow controls to browse.
-- Clicking a show navigates to its detail page.
+- Click a show to navigate to its detail page.

 ### 🌗 Theme Toggle

-- Use the toggle in the header to switch between light and dark mode.
+- Use the toggle in the header to switch between light and dark modes.
-- Your preference is saved in `localStorage` and applied across the app.
+- Your preference is saved in `localStorage` and applied throughout the app.

+---

+## 📖 Code Structure & Quality

+The project employs a component-driven React architecture with routing:

+- `src/components/` — Contains components like audio player, show detail, seasons list, favourites page, and carousel.
+- `src/hooks/` — Custom hooks to manage audio playback and other logic.
+- `src/App.jsx` — Root component managing routes and global state.
+- `src/index.js` — Application entry point.

+Uses React Router for page navigation.
+CSS files follow a modular, scoped approach.
+Persistent states such as favourites and theme are stored in `localStorage`.
+Code is clean, modular, and well-documented to ease maintenance and future enhancements.

 ---